 For metagenome analysis, raw sequencing reads were subjected to quality filtering and barcode trimming using KneadData (v0.5.4) by employing trimmomatic settings of 4-base wide sliding window, with average quality per base >20 and minimum length 90 bp.
 Reads mapping to the mouse genome were removed.
 Kraken2 was run against genome taxonomy database (GTDB_r89_54k) with default parameters [61].
 Following classification by Kraken2, Bracken was used to re-estimate bacterial abundances at taxonomic levels from species to phylum using a read length parameter of 150.
 Next, the filtered sequences were assembled into contigs using metaSPAdes with default settings [62].
 The gene abundance was analyzed and calculated as previously described with modifications [63].
 Putative genes were then predicted on contigs longer than 200 base pairs using Prodigal under metagenome mode (-p meta) [64].
 A non-redundant gene catalogue was constructed with CD-HIT using the parameters “-c 0.95 –aS 0.9” [65].
 The abundance of each predicted gene was evaluated by mapping reads back with KMA algorithm and then normalized with the following equation: RPM = 1M × (mapped reads/gene length)/(sum of mapped reads/gene length) [66].
 For all the predicted genes, CAZymes were annotated using hmmsearch against the dbCAN2 database V9 (e value <1 × 10−10; coverage >0.3) [67].
 The domain with the highest coverage was selected for sequences overlapping multiple CAZyme domains.
 For all samples, short genomic assemblies (<2,000 bp) that could have biased the subsequent analysis were first excluded.
 Genomes were then binned using VAMB [68].
 The binning results were refined based on the bin quality assessment (completeness >75, and contamination <15) of different binners from CheckM [69].
 Taxonomic classification of each bin was determined by GTDB-tk [70], and subjected to prediction of polysaccharide utilization loci (PULz) using pipeline PULpy [71].

-The phenomenological model of a damped harmonic oscillator.
-The dynamic behavior of a damped harmonic oscillator is modeled by the following second-order differential equation: